JeetThakore/Containerized-Data-Pipeline-Real-Time-API-Streaming-with-Kafka-Spark-Airflow-PostgreSQL/README.md

 Kafka decouples ingestion from processing.
 If Spark goes down, messages queue up in Kafka instead of being lost.
 In production, this pattern handles backpressure and allows multiple consumers.

 **Why Airflow instead of a cron job?**
 Airflow gives you dependency management between tasks, retry logic, and a UI to monitor pipeline health.
-A cron job can trigger things, but it can't say "only run Spark after Kafka finishes successfully."
+A cron job can trigger things, but it cannot say "only run Spark after Kafka finishes successfully."

 **Why Docker Compose?**
-Five services with specific version requirements and network configurations — Docker Compose makes this reproducible across any machine with a single command.
+Five services with specific version requirements and network configurations.
+Docker Compose makes this reproducible across any machine with a single command.

 ---

-## What I'd Improve
+## What I Would Improve

 - [ ] Add data validation/quality checks between Kafka and Spark
 - [ ] Set up a monitoring dashboard (Grafana) for pipeline metrics